xamat/blog/_posts/2023-01-16-transformer-models-an-introduction-and-catalog-2d1e9039f376.md

 latent space of what those images represent (see Figure [4](#fig:diffusion).

-![Probabilistic diffusion model architecture from "Diffusion Models: A Comprehensive Survey of Methods and Applications,\"](/blog/images/diffusion.png){#fig:diffusion}
+<a name="fig:diffusion"></a>![Probabilistic diffusion model architecture from "Diffusion Models: A
+Comprehensive Survey of Methods and Applications,\"](/blog/images/diffusion.png)

 Diffusion models have relation to other generative models like Denoising Autoencoders and the famous Generative Adversarial Networks [Generative Adversarial Networks (GAN)](https://en.wikipedia.org/wiki/Generative_adversarial_network),